This glossary was updated in September 2019 to include additional terms.

 Indication: The disease or condition for which a drug was approved by FDA.
-Antibiotics may be approved for a number of conditions, including urinary tract infections, bacterial pneumonia, and skin infections caused by multidrug-resistant bacteria and a variety of others.
+Antibiotics may be approved for several conditions, including urinary tract infections, bacterial pneumonia, skin infections caused by multidrug-resistant bacteria, and a variety of others.
 Indications are described on the drug’s label.

 - Virulence inhibitor: Molecules that work by disarming pathogens, preventing and neutralizing their harmful effects (such as bacterial toxins), or weakening bacterial defenses to help patients’ immune systems overcome infections.